jlinoff/pam/README.md

 If you want the records to be encrypted, enter or generate a password as described in [Password Generator](#password-generator) section.

+If you want to copy the records to the clipboard enter a dot `"."` as the filename.

 Make sure that you do not forget this password.
 It is the _master_ password this is used to unlock all of the records and _PAM_ does _not_ keep track of it.
 That means that if the password is lost,